-Crispy broccoli tots turn broccoli into a tasty snack.
-Made with almond flour, they are keto, cheesy and delicious!
+These baked broccoli tots turn the simple vegetable into a tasty snack.
+Made with almond flour and sharp cheddar, they are cheesy and delicious!

-You'll only need a few simple ingredients to make this tasty broccoli recipe.
+You'll only need a few simple ingredients to make these deliciously savory bites.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 Olive oil spray: I love cooking with this delicious oil.
 But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.

-Frozen chopped broccoli: I always use frozen, but I assume fresh would work just fine.
+Frozen chopped broccoli: I always use frozen, but I assume that fresh would work just fine.

 Eggs: I use large eggs in almost all of my recipes, this one included.

 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the tots could end up too salty.

 Spices: I use garlic powder, dried oregano, and cayenne pepper.
 You can probably use fresh minced garlic instead of garlic powder.